sanketwagh147/cape/README.md

 The following plots are an example analysis of the S&P 500 Index as of September 30, 2022.
 However, the sample ends in September 29, 2017 because that is the last date in which an ex-post 5-year annualized forward return can be computed.
 The regression model predicts the
-S&P 500 Index will have an annualized 2.95% over the next 5 years based on a CAPE ratio of 25.5.
+S&P 500 Index will have an annualized 2.95% with a 95% confidence interval of between -8.10% and 13.90% over the next 5 years based on a
+CAPE ratio of 25.5.

 ![S&P 500 INDEX](https://raw.githubusercontent.com/nathanramoscfa/cape/main/charts/sample_regression_SPX.png)